Reporting to the credit bureaus, this card can help you graduate to an unsecured card with on-time payments.

 If your credit score sits on the low end of the spectrum, the Secured Visa® Card is a solid way to start building credit.
 All you need to apply is a US address and Social Security number, and the card comes with free monthly FICO credit checks to help you maintain or improve your financial well-being.

 With First National’s Secured Visa® Card, you request your own credit limit with a deposit as low as $300 and up to $5,000.
 With on-time payments, you could qualify for a credit limit increase without an additional deposit in as few as seven months.
 And with an excellent payment history, you might even get your deposit back in less than a year.

 But you’ll need to be a resident of the seven states First National services: Nebraska, Colorado, Illinois, Iowa, Kansas, South Dakota and Texas.

 What’s great about this card?

-Like most secured cards, the First National Bank Secured Visa Card is ideal for those who are looking to establish or improve their credit.
+Like most secured cards, the Secured Visa® Card is ideal for those who are looking to establish or improve their credit.